 If you want smoother flights, longer airtime, and better power delivery, picking the right battery is a must—and this article will help you do just that.

-FPV drones are powered by an FPV battery.
+A LiPo (Lithium Polymer) battery is a rechargeable power source that uses a polymer electrolyte to provide the high discharge rates necessary for FPV drones.
 Usually composed of lithium polymer (LiPo) cells, these batteries are perfect for drones due to their high energy density and lightweight design.
 FPV drones use these batteries to fly and operate cameras.
 The battery provides the energy needed for motors, flight controllers, and other electronics.

 Check the collection of FPV drone batteries to choose one.